 The highest average salaries go to District Managers of Food & Facilities, who bring in close to $70K per year, though Registered Dietitians are not far behind at $52K along with Food Service Directors (approximately $50K) and Certified Dietary Managers (around $40K).
 With salaries averaging about $31K, Housekeeping Managers are among the lowest paid at Healthcare Services Group, Inc.

-When it comes to location, the highest average paycheck (about $74K per year) can be spotted in Los Angeles, Calif.; Chicago, Ill. (around $49K), Greenville, S.C. ($48K), and Bensalem, Pa. ($42K) are the next top-paying cities.
+When it comes to location, the highest average paycheck (around $50K per year) can be spotted in Philadelphia, Pa.; Chicago, Ill. ($49K), Greenville, S.C. (approximately $48K), and Bensalem, Pa. (about $41K) are the next top-paying cities.
 High paychecks are not found in Jefferson City, Mo. ranks low on the pay scale — at $24K, it is one of the lowest-paid cities.
 Pay rates in the United States are highest in the state of New Jersey, where the average Healthcare Services Group, Inc. employee makes approximately $54K per year.

 Years of Experience

 Average pay is around $36K annually for those with five to nine years of experience.
 Broken down by tenure, the largest share of Healthcare Services Group, Inc. employees (46 percent) have one to four years of experience and earn $36K per year on average.

 Certifications and Degrees

 Certified Dietitian Nutritionists receive bigger paychecks (around $58K annually) than those without credentials.
 Earning a Registered Dietitian certification garners significant financial rewards of approximately $51K per year on average.
 Healthcare Services Group, Inc. workers who hold a master's degree in management are also well compensated, earning $60K on average.